MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

 ms.collection:
 - SPMigration
 - M365-collaboration
-description: "Explanation of Government Cloud configuration settings when using Migration Manager."
+description: "Explanation of Government Cloud configuration settings when using Migration Manager for file share migrations."
 ---
-# Government Cloud
+# Government cloud settings for Migration Manager

+>[Important]
+>Migration Manager only supports File Share migration for the Government cloud.

 If your tenant resides in a government cloud, you may have additional steps to perform before using Migration Manager.

 - [Configuration values](#configuration-values)
 - [GCC High and DoD customers](#gcc-high-and-dod-customers)